I want to ask about these verses:

 You appear to understand the situation very well.

-I'm sure you've gone to movies where you became frighten, laugh, cried, etc. because of what was portrayed on the screen.
+I'm sure you've gone to movies where you became frightened, laughed, cried, etc. because of what was portrayed on the screen.
 Yet, what is being shown is not real.
 It is just images and sounds but they generate emotion within you that you might not have even felt before you entered the theater.
 Emotions can be manipulated by external ideas.

 That is why Solomon warned us to guard our hearts (Proverbs 4:23).
 When you know something is a weak point in your armor, you protect it.
 Since your inclination for behavior begins with your emotions, you want to make sure that those emotions are accurate and appropriate.
 Knowing it can be manipulated, we know it can be deceived (Jeremiah 17:9).

-Some times our emotions might be right, but it can be wrong.
-But we build up tolerance.
+Sometimes our emotions might be right, but it can be wrong.
+But we build up a tolerance.
 Well I followed my heart last time and it came out well, so I conclude I should do the same next time.
 Thus, a trap is laid by Satan.
 Because eventually the heart will be wrong, but the person doesn't stop to question it until it is too late.

 There are going to be times you might not be able to logically put your finger on exactly what is wrong, but it might not feel right or safe.
 The wise thing to do is not get involved until you are certain.
 In this way, the emotions become a warning signal.